Beta representations with minimal average digit: Stabilisability of switched systems: Motivation and applications

 where

 is the average of the first $k$ digits.
 Thus $T=T_1+T_2=T_2(1+\bar{d}_k)$ and

 Taking the limit $T\to\infty$ we obtain \begin{conjecture}

-\end{conjecture} Here, the conjecture includes the statement that the limit exists, ${\cal M}(\theta,c,\beta)$ is defined in Eq.~(\ref{e:A1A2}) with conditions $\beta\geq c^{-1}>1$, and $\bar{d}(\beta)$ is given by Eq.~(\ref{e:dbar}), that is, the infimum of average digits for beta representations of the initial value $u$.
-The limit superior in Eq.~(\ref{e:dbar}) follows from the definition of $\tilde{\rho}$ leading to an upper bound on the norm of the orbit for all time.
-This quantity $\bar{d}(\beta)$ does not appear to have been previously studied.
+\end{conjecture} Here, the conjecture includes the statement that the limit exists, ${\cal M}(\theta,c,\beta)$ is defined in~(\ref{e:A1A2}) with conditions $\sqrt{\beta}\geq c^{-1}>1$, and $\bar{d}^{(bdd)}(\beta)$ is given by~(\ref{e:dbarbdd}), that is, the infimum of average digits for beta representations of the initial value $u$, using bounded digits.
+The limit superior in~(\ref{e:dbarbdd}) (and similarly~(\ref{e:dbar}, \ref{e:dbarbE})) follows from the definition of $\tilde{\rho}$ leading to an upper bound on the norm of the orbit for all time.